-When establishing Modified Management Option areas, jurisdictional agencies assign one of the several conversion dates: July 10, August 10, August 20, August 30, or September 30.
+When establishing Modified Management Option areas, Jurisdictional Agencies assign a default conversion date for the area.
+The default conversion date for most Modified areas in Alaska is July 10.
+Some Modified areas have been assigned different default conversion dates based on local influences.
 AWFCG reviews assigned conversion dates each season as they are approached and determines if conversion is appropriate based on local and statewide fire and weather conditions.
-The decision to convert may be made statewide, by a geographically defined area, or by administrative unit.
+The decision to convert may be made statewide, by a geographically defined area, or by administrative unit, and can be informed by Fire Danger Operating Plan (FDOP) analyses.

-A jurisdictional agency may request, through their AWFCG representative, that the AWFCG consider an earlier date during unusually wet fire seasons; or request postponement of the conversion date during unusually dry fire seasons.
-Requests must include a rationale and supporting data for the change as well as the opinions of all affected jurisdictional agencies.
-Protecting agencies may facilitate this process.
+A Jurisdictional Agency may request, through their AWFCG representative, that the AWFCG consider an earlier date during unusually wet fire seasons; or request postponement of the conversion date during unusually dry fire seasons.
+Requests must include a rationale and supporting data for the change as well as the opinions of all affected Jurisdictional Agencies.
+Protecting Agencies may facilitate this process.
 The rationale and supporting data will be included with the AWFCG decision record.
 If the conversion date is postponed, the AWFCG will re-evaluate at intervals no longer than 10-days until conversion takes place.